-- Define the roles of the human services and social work professional. - Understand the nature of human systems: individual, groups, organization, community and society, and their major interactions, and how these systems interact in producing human problems. - Explain the conditions which promote or limit optimal functioning and types of deviations from desired functioning in the major human systems (i.e., racism, sexism, and classism). - Plan, implement, and evaluate interventions which promote growth and goal attainment.
-Interventions may include assistance, referral, advocacy, or direct counseling. - Apply basic level counseling, advocacy skills, and understand the functions of service agencies to typical problems encountered by a cross-section of populations at risk such as child welfare, juvenile justice, rehabilitation, mental health, and aging.
+- Define the roles of the human services and social work professional. - Understand the nature of human systems: individual, groups, organization, community and society, and how these systems interact in producing human problems. - Explain the conditions which promote or limit optimal functioning and types of deviations from desired functioning in the major human systems (i.e., racism, sexism, and classism). - Plan, implement, and evaluate interventions which promote growth and goal attainment. - Apply basic level counseling and advocacy skills, and understand the functions of service agencies to typical problems encountered by a cross-section of populations at risk.

-SOC-101 Sociology 3 SOC-102 Introduction to Human Services 3
+SOC-101 Sociology 3

+SOC-102 Introduction to Human Services 3

 WRT-101 English Composition I 3

 COM-100 Speech Communication 3

 or

 COM-102 Public Speaking 3

-Subtotal: 15

-Second Seme ster
+Second Semester

-Huma nities Elective 3
+Humanities Elective 3

 WRT-201 English Composition II 3

 PSY-101 General Psychology 3

 SOC-104 Intro to Social Work 3

 SOC-103 Sociology of the Family 3

 or

 SOC-113 Social Problems 3

 Subtotal: 15

 Humanities Elective 3

 MAT Mathematics Elective 3

 PSY-102 Introduction to Abnormal Psychology 3

 BIO-107 Introduction to Human Biology 4

-NO 400 or
+or

 BIO-109 Anatomy and Physiology I 4

+Sub total: 16